-To prolong the life of your batteries, power off the unit when not in use.
+To prolong the life of your battery, power off the unit when not in use.
+The Diagnostic Tool has a built in charger that recharges the battery on demand whenever it is connected to a power source.

-8.2.2 Replacing the Batteries
+8.2.2 Replacing the Battery Pack